sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 We prefer to use our own Bitwuzla binaries and SWIG-based Java bindings.
 We prefer to build directly on Ubuntu 22.04, where CMake, SWIG, and Meson are sufficiently up-to-date.
 For simple usage, we provide a Docker definition/environment under `/docker`, in which the following command can be run.
+While it's possible to build without the container, some paths in the build script (`build/build-publish-solvers/solver-bitwuzla.xml`) are hardwired and would have to be updated first

 To publish Bitwuzla, checkout the [Bitwuzla repository](https://github.com/bitwuzla/bitwuzla).
 Then execute the following command in the JavaSMT directory: